SlopeCraft/SlopeCraftDocs/docs/SlopeCraft-tutorial.en.md

 | :------------------------------------------------------------------------: | :-------------------------------------------------------------------------: |
 |                                 Left half                                  |                                 Right half                                  |

-### Batch operation

-Batch operations have been described above, and this menu is simply designed to bypass the interface logic and jump to the page where the export is set up before the image is entered.
-I have to admit that the interface logic of SlopeCraft is not as well designed as VisualCraft.

-### Blocklist preset

-SlopeCraft allows to export the current block list settings to a file, or to load a preset file.
-The file is stored in json and has the suffix `.sc_preset_json`.

-### GACvter parameters

-This menu item allows the user to set the parameters of the GACvter, as described above.

 ### Export current colorset

 This menu item allows the user to export the current color table as a $16\times 16$ png image, containing all the colors currently available.